tommy3531/CS4330_FinalProject/README.md

         ```
         import moduleName
         ```
-2. How are names spaces used?
+2. How are name spaces used?
     - A namespace acts as a border/boundary and another namespace can not access               another namespace  without mentioning it first.
 Name spaces provides a virtual         partition seperating the names in one namespace from names in another.
 By              creating this seperation two items can be declared with the same name                   as long as they are in different namespaces.
 In Swift namespaces are used as a         boundary when a import declaration is used within a .swift file.
 For example,          if I was using Alamofire to make rest calls to an API, I would import the               module, which gives the current file access to Alamofire.

         ```